 - Ask follow-up questions.

 Here’s my guide for how to SHOW that you listen.
-You’ll notice an instant change, like magic: Suddenly, the speaker starts directing their story toward YOU.
+When you show that you’re engaged and attentive, you’ll notice how the speaker starts directing their story toward YOU.

 I often obsessed over not being included in the group and being left out.
 There was this super social popular guy I knew, and one day I decided to analyze him in social settings.

-- Being too high- or low energy compared to your friend
+- You might be too high- or low energy compared to your friend

-- Talking about things your friend isn’t interested in
+- You might talk about things your friend isn’t interested in

 This is a broad subject.
-I’ll recommend you to read my article here on why people stop keeping in touch after a while.
+I’d recommend you to read my article here on why people stop keeping in touch after a while.